mckennapsean/dissertation/content/03-framework.md

 domain experts [@Beyer1997; @Lam2011a] or user studies [@Cairns2008;
 @Lazar2010].
 This distinction between generation and evaluation is common within the design community [@Brown2009; @Hevner2008; @Hanington2003; @Christiaans2010;
-@Hevner2008], such as Pugh's design funnel, which includes both concept generation and controlled convergence [@pugh1991total].
+@Hevner2008].
+For example, Pugh's design funnel includes both concept generation and controlled convergence [@pugh1991total].
 Interestingly, some methods can be both generative and evaluative, such as observation and interviewing.
-In the design activity framework, we consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011; @Goodwin2013a; @DIS2010].
-This emphasis on evaluation methods encourages visualization designers to consider evaluation early, and often, for each design activity.
+In the design activity framework, we consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011;
+@Tory2004; @Wassink2009; @Lloyd2011; @Goodwin2013a; @DIS2010].
+This emphasis on
+evaluation methods encourages visualization designers to consider evaluation early, and often, for each design activity.

 ![